-- Move to the beginner teaching area. - Give a demo teaching presentation on skating/mobility or straight glide/run for around 5-10 minutes, focusing on a fundamental and how it relates to the teaching topic.
-Debrief with the group on your presentation. - Assign each group member a step in the progression, in order, starting from where you left off to c-turns to present for 5-10 minutes each.
-After each presentation, ask appropriate questions about the ACs and then have a quick group debrief with pros and cons.
-Add teaching tips as applicable.
-If the following topics are mentioned or used in their presentations or appropriate for a learning experience, discuss with the group the possible applications. - Responsibility Code & SMART Style - Teaching Model and Teaching Cycle - Learning Styles (Watcher, Thinker, Doer, Feeler) and VAK Preferences - Teaching Styles (Direct, Indirect, etc) - Motor Learning Cycle - AASI progression steps for levels 1-4 and provide ideas for each highlighting fundamental(s) and skill(s) introduced. - Review student meet & greet, questions, and goal setting with a focus on building rapport and a lesson plan that includes the student profile (a dry run for meeting their lesson in the afternoon teaching exam "How do you get information out of your students?" "what questions do you ask," "What did you do in your last lesson," "When was the last time you had a lesson?") - Examiner demo teach.
-Group choice of L1-4 progression.
-Include the warmup with teaching for transfer using the same format as the candidates.
+- Move to the beginner teaching area. - Give a demo teaching presentation of around 5-10 minutes, focusing on the fundamentals and how they relate to the teaching topic. - Debrief with the group on your presentation. - Assign each group member a step in the progression to present 8-10 minutes each.
+After each presentation, ask appropriate questions related to the teaching ACs and then have a quick group debrief with pros and cons.
+Add teaching tips and teaching for transfer as applicable.
+If the following topics are mentioned, discuss with the group the possible applications of those topics in their presentations. - Responsibility Code & SMART Style - o Learning Connection Model: Teaching Skills, People Skills, Technical Skills - Teaching Model and Teaching Cycle - Learning Styles (Watcher, Thinker, Doer, Feeler) and VAK Preferences - Teaching Styles (Direct, Indirect, etc) - Motor Learning Cycle in your last lesson," "When was the last time you had a lesson?")